eProsima/Fast-DDS-docs/docs/advanced.rst

 Note that in best-effort mode messages can be lost if you send big data too fast and the buffer is filled at a faster rate than what the client can process messages.

+When you are sending large data, it is convenient to setup a flow controller to avoid a burst of messages in the network and increase performance.
+See :ref:`Flow Controllers`

 Tuning Realiable mode
 ---------------------